Summary

 Use the attached Presentation Slides.
 Display slide 2.
 Introduce yourself and welcome participants to the session.

-Hand out and introduce the Instructional Strategy/Resource Note Sheet.
-Let participants know that even if they do not teach ACT Prep, then they can at least walk away with strategies that can be used with students in any content.
-When participants see a strategy in use, they should record how it is used and how they might use it in their own contexts.
+Hand out and introduce the Instructional Strategy Note Sheet.
+Let participants know that even if they do not teach ACT Prep, then they can at least walk away with strategies that can be used with students in any content area.
+When participants see a strategy in use, they should record how it is used and how they might use it in their own content areas.

-On slide 5 share the Essential Question, followed by the Session Goals on slide 6.
+On slide 5 share the essential question, followed by the learning goals on slide 6.

 Explore